Back to blog

 06What does this mean for you as a customer?

-If your organization requires ISO 27001 certification from its vendors, we don't have the formal certificate yet – even though we do follow the standard's requirements.
+If your organization requires ISO 27001 certification from its vendors, we do not hold the formal certificate — we follow the framework as a development reference, not as certified compliance.

 If your organization wants to know how we handle security, we can answer that comprehensively.
 We have documentation, we have practices, we have an audit trail, and we have a clear roadmap towards formal certification.